 The FRAM also addresses the third guiding principle, Competence Commensurate with Responsibilities, by assigning each DOE element the responsibility for ensuring that its employees are qualified to perform their assigned functions.
 The Assistant Secretary for Management and Administration (MA-1) is assigned responsibility for assisting DOE line managers in recruiting and retaining highly qualified technical personnel.

 In addition to the FRAM, other DOE directives provide direction for training and qualifying personnel; some are listed below:

-- DOE O 360.1, TRAINING, provides requirements for establishing, implementing, documenting, and evaluating training programs for Federal employees. - DOE O 541.1, APPOINTMENT OF CONTRACTING OFFICERS AND CONTRACTING OFFICER REPRESENTATIVES, specifies qualifications for contract officers. - DOE O 414.1, QUALITY ASSURANCE, establishes quality assurance (QA) objectives and requirements.
+- DOE O 360.1, TRAINING, provides requirements for establishing, implementing, documenting, and evaluating training programs for Federal employees. - DOE O 541.1, APPOINTMENT OF CONTRACTING OFFICERS AND CONTRACTING OFFICER REPRESENTATIVES, specifies qualifications for contract officers. - DOE O 414.1A, QUALITY ASSURANCE, establishes quality assurance (QA) objectives and requirements, including requirements that personnel are capable of performing their assigned tasks..